eunsaemy/port-forwarder/README.md

 - supports multiple inbound connection requests, as well as simultaneous two-way traffic
 - only TCP connections are forwarded by basic implementation
 - TCP connections are secured using TSL
+- reads the IP:port combinations to forward to from a separate config file